oracle-devrel/oci-ai-industry-dbsolutions/rag-chatbot/README.md

 ### 08. Data from the Oracle Database, Generate a PDF and train it?

 We can quickly spin up an Oracle APEX instance. or use your existing Oracle APEX instance

-Please refer to my part 1 article if you do not have an Oracle APEX instance.

 Create a Oracle APEX page and create a report using the example SQL query shown below.